Jonathan2251/lbd/_sources/funccall.rst.txt

     nop

-LLVM Mips 3.1 issues the .cpload and .cprestore and Cpu0 borrows it from that version.
-But now, llvm Mips replace .cpload with real instructions and remove .cprestore.
-It treats $gp as reserved register in PIC mode.
-Since the Mips assembly document which I reference say $gp is "caller save register", Cpu0 follows this document at this point and provides reserving $gp register as option.
+LLVM Mips 3.1 emits the directives ``.cpload`` and ``.cprestore``, and Cpu0 inherits this behavior from that version.
+However, newer versions of LLVM Mips replace ``.cpload`` with actual instructions and remove ``.cprestore`` entirely.
+In these versions, the ``$gp`` register is treated as a reserved register in PIC (position-independent code) mode.

+According to the MIPS assembly documentation I referenced, ``$gp`` is considered a "caller-saved register."
+Cpu0 follows this convention and provides an option to reserve the ``$gp`` register accordingly.

 .. code-block:: console